-

 <filename>

-, do not configure the absolute path of the filename.
-Enter only the filename. -
+, do not configure the absolute path of the file name.
+Enter only the file name. -

 -analyticsEndpointContentType